scribd/scribd.github.io/_posts/2024-02-05-evolution-of-mlplatform.md

 ### DevOps -- The paradigm shift that led the way

 DevOps is a methodology in software development which advocates for teams owning the entire software development lifecycle.
 This paradigm shift from fragmented teams to end-to-end ownership enhances collaboration and accelerates delivery.
-Dev ops has become standard practice in modern software development.
-The adoption of DevOps has been widespread across various industries, with many organizations considering it an essential part of their software development and delivery processes.
+Dev ops has become standard practice in modern software development and the adoption of DevOps has been widespread, with many organizations considering it an essential part of their software development and delivery processes.
 Some of the principles of DevOps are:

 1.  **Automation**